-During working hours if an Emergency Centre is needed it will be set up in the main council offices at the Knowle.
+During working hours if an emergency centre is needed it will be set up in the main council offices at the Knowle (changing to Blackdown House from January 2019).
 Staff requested to work at the centre will be told of its location when contacted through the cascade system or as directed by email or message.
-For incidents out of hours, if requested to attend, staff should make their way to the Council Offices at the Knowle.
-The Committee Room will be the first choice for an emergency centre, and any IT equipment will be installed when necessary.
+For incidents out of hours, if requested to attend, staff should make their way to the council offices as directed.
+The Committee Room (meeting room 3 / 4 at Blackdown House) will be the first choice for an emergency centre, and any it equipment will be installed when necessary.

 If the incident is not declared as a major emergency then the full emergency management plan and procedures will not be implemented.

-In this situation the duty officer (civil contingencies manager) receiving the call will:
+In this situation the duty officer (civil contingencies manager or member of strategic management team) receiving the call will:

-- Monitor the situation alerting the appropriate East Devon District Council services to be on standby
+- Monitor the situation alerting the appropriate council services to be on standby.

 - Have the delegated authority to take decisions on behalf of the chief executive (including decisions regarding financial expenditure)

-- Have the delegated authority to require East Devon District Council services to respond to the emergency situation as appropriate.
+- Have the delegated authority to require council services to respond to the emergency situation as appropriate.

 Major incident emergencies

-In this situation the duty officer will in addition to the above, have
+In this situation the duty officer/member of Strategic Management Team will in addition to the above, have

 - The authority to initiate the internal emergency procedures for a major incident.